Skip to footer content

 10.1 IronPDF's License

-A Comparison of Between Jsreport and IronPDF: Figure 16 - Licensing
+A Comparison Between Jsreport and IronPDF: Figure 16 - Licensing

-IronPDF offers three distinct pricing options, catering to different scales of usage and budgetary requirements:
+IronPDF provides three distinct pricing options, accommodating different levels of usage and budget requirements:

 Lite Edition: Priced at $749, this is a one-time fee for cloud deployment.
-It's designed for smaller projects or teams just starting with PDF processing.
+It's designed for smaller projects or teams just beginning with PDF processing.

-Professional Edition: At $1,499, also a one-time fee for cloud use, this edition is suitable for professional developers who require more advanced features and capabilities.
+Professional Edition: At $1,499, also a one-time cloud deployment fee, this edition is suitable for professional developers who require more advanced features and capabilities.

 Unlimited Edition: The most comprehensive package, priced at $2,999, is a one-time fee for cloud deployment.
 It's ideal for large-scale enterprise use, offering extensive features and no limitations on usage.